 Student Services

-Karyn Riddle is in 24th year in education.
+Karyn Riddle is in her 26th year in education.
 She is a native of Prince William County and attended Bennett Elementary, Marsteller Middle, and Osbourn Park High School.
 Mrs. Riddle has spent her entire career as an educator in Prince William County.

 Mrs. Riddle earned a Bachelor's of Science degree in Mathematics from Longwood University, and Master's in Educational Leadership from George Mason University.
 In her spare time, she likes to spend time with her husband, daughter, and two dogs.